Lemon Law Dispute Results in $500,000 Settlement

 James Michael brought a lawsuit in a Wisconsin court.
 The state court awarded the company $369,196 in damages and another $157,697 in attorneys’ fees.
 The award, totaling over $500,000, is nearly four times the original purchase price of the truck.
 The case was appealed and recently the 7th Circuit Court affirmed the state court ruling.
 The court found that under Wisconsin law Paccar had a duty to issue a refund within 30 days of either the amount requested by the consumer or an amount determined to be appropriate by the company.
 They held that the dispute over the nominal title fee was not enough to excuse Paccar from its statutory duty and that assurance that it would issue the refund was not enough.
 The court noted that the judgment was large but appropriate due to the fact that Wisconsin’s lemon law favors the consumer.

 If your vehicle is defective, you might think that it is a good idea to attempt to make a lemon law claim on your own.
 This is not the case.
 These cases can become complicated quickly and it is therefore important to have a seasoned advocate on your side.
-If you live in or around the Pittsburgh, Philadelphia and Trenton areas, contact an experienced lemon law attorney today!
+Contact an experienced lemon law attorney today!